penpot/penpot-files/README.md

 ## Libraries & templates ##

+We build this community together ❤️

+Your work and your knowledge can help someone else even if you think it wouldn't.
+Here's the place to share your libraries and templates or download the one you like.

 A selection of penpot files created by and for the community.
 Download free resources from this repository to use on your prototypes and designs.

 ## How to import these resources ##